-- Keep offering a variety
+Keep offering a variety

-of foods, even if your baby rejects some at first.
-It can take many tries for babies to accept a new food. - Although many people recommend starting vegetables before fruits, there is no evidence that your baby won't like vegetables if fruit is given first.
-Babies are born liking sweet foods and the order of foods will not change this. - Within a few months of starting solids, your baby's daily diet should include a variety of foods, such as breast milk, formula or both; meats and fish; cereal; vegetables; fruits; eggs; yogurt and cheese. - You probably don't need to hold off giving your baby foods that are more likely to cause allergic reactions, such as eggs, peanut butter, soy or dairy products.
-There is no evidence that waiting to introduce these foods will prevent allergies to them. - Most babies at this age can learn to drink small amounts of liquid from a cup or glass that someone else holds.
+of foods, even if your baby

+rejects some at first.
+It can take

+many tries for babies to accept

+a new food.

+- Within a few months of starting solids, your baby's daily diet should include a variety of foods, such as breast milk, formula or both; meats and fish; cereal; vegetables; fruits; eggs; yogurt and cheese. - You probably don't need to hold off giving your baby foods that are more likely to cause allergic reactions, such as eggs, peanut butter, soy or dairy products.
+There is no evidence that waiting to introduce these foods will prevent allergies to them.
+In particular for peanut products, current guidelines from the American Academy of Pediatrics are based on the occurrence and degree of eczema and/or an egg allergy a baby has, but generally recommend introducing peanut products between 4-6 months of age.
+For more detail about these recommendations, consult your baby's primary care physician. - Most babies at this age can learn to drink small amounts of water from a cup or glass that someone else holds.